St Andrew's Church, Kyiv: Early history

 I. Vlasiev and the Governor-General of Kiev, Mikhail Ivanovich Leontyev, were placed in charge of hiring masons, carpenters, and carvers from territories now located in Belarus, Lithuania, and Ukraine.
 White and red bricks for the church were made at the brick fields of the Sophia, Pechersk, and Cyril cloisters.
 The foundation stone was delivered by the Kyiv garrison soldiers from the neighboring towns of Rzhyshchiv and Bucha.
 The wood came from the nearby Pushcha-Vodytsia forests.
 Also, infantry regiments from Kyiv, Chernihiv, Starodub, and Poltava were involved in the church's construction.
-Apart from workers from the neighboring villages, the Kyiv Pechersk Lavra sent 50 of its best masons to work on the church.
+Apart from workers from the neighbouring villages, the Kyiv Pechersk Lavra sent 50 of its best masons to work on the church.

 Both the external and internal decoration on the church was carried out at the same time.
 Cast iron floor slabs were delivered from Moscow.
 Also, forms were made for the church's windows, doors, walls, and for space under the cupola.
 The planned iconostasis, designed by Rastrelli, was also added.
 The wood for the iconostasis, altar canopy, pulpit, and tsar's place were carved in Saint Petersburg in order to conserve time.
 The iconostasis' icons were carried out by Petersburg artists.
 For gilding, 1,028 slabs of gold were used in the interior.

-The cast iron steps leading up to the church from the Andriyivskyy Descent.

 The exterior work was finished in 1754, but it was not until 1767 that the interior work and decorations were completed.
 Alexei Antropov and Ivan Vishnyakov painted the church's icons, and the frescoes were done by Ukrainian masters I. Romenskyi and I. Chaikovskyi.
 A planned ramp that was to be installed to provide access to the church, was later changed to a wooden staircase due to the steepness of the hill.
 The wooden ramp was later (in 1844) changed to a cast iron one.

 As the Empress died before the construction ended and her successors took no interest in the church, and the church was left without any funding.
 For some time, the church existed off of private and voluntary funds, from people such as Andrey Muravyov, who lived in a house close by.

-The baroque three-tier iconostasis designed by Rastrelli.
-The woodwork was done by carvers Joseph Domash, Andrey Karlovsky and Matvey Manturov.